canonal7/Route-Optimizer/group/Cal_Oguz_Ata_log.md

 	-Removed unnecessary files and imports
 	-Changed variable names for meaningfull ones
-	-Added header comments for all pc ui files and some javadoc comments
+	-Added header comments for all pc ui files and some javadoc comments 19.05.2020
+	-Started the edit screen for the pc ui but could finish it -Recorded the video and helped cenk edit it
 ****